liren0907/media_extractor/README.md

 #### Directory Settings
 - **input_directory**: Path to the source directory containing images to process.
 Can be relative or absolute.
   - Default: `"data/frames"`
-  - Impact: Determines where Media-Lake looks for images to categorize.
+  - Impact: Determines where Media-Extractor looks for images to categorize.

 - **output_directory**: Path where categorized images and generated data will be stored.
   - Default: `"data/categorized"`